What is the Age of Consent in Michigan?

 Blank Law, PC Team

 Getting into trouble does not only end with the presence of consent when you have sexual intercourse or are in a sexual relationship.
 You must be sure the individual you are in a sexual relationship with has attained the statutory age of consent.
+If accused of a sexual offense, our sex crimes lawyers are here to help.

-In the United States, the age of consent is known as the minimum age at which an individual is considered legally old enough to consent to the participation in sexual activity.
+In the United States, the age of consent is known as the minimum age at which an individual is considered legally old enough to consent to participation in sexual activity.
 A common misconception about statutory rape is that there is a single age at which an individual can legally consent to sexual activity.
 The age of consent ranges state-by-state, from 16 to 18 years old, across the U.S.

 With that said, if you get involved in sexual contact or sexual penetration with a person below 16 years old, it is always illegal regardless of consent or knowledge of the minor’s age.

-Regardless of the question as to whether a 16 year old is mature enough to make primed decisions when it comes to sexual activity, it is, in Michigan, legal at this age to have sexual relations which you consent to.
+Regardless of the question as to whether a 16-year-old is mature enough to make primed decisions when it comes to sexual activity, it is, in Michigan, legal at this age to have sexual relations which you consent to.

 • Fiducial Relationship: This exception arises when the sexual activity involves another person who is in a position of trust or power (authority figure) over the person giving the consent.